Wakara's War: Religious differences

 In the years following the arrival of the Mormons in the Salt Lake Valley, tensions began to build between the settlers and the Paiutes.
-The Mormons, led by Brigham Young, believed that the indigenous peoples they encountered were descendants of an ancient splinter group of Hebrews called the Lamanites, who were the primary antagonists in a book of scripture called the Book of Mormon, that they believed was translated by the religion's founder, Joseph Smith.
+The Mormons, led by Brigham Young, believed that the indigenous peoples they encountered were descendants of an ancient splinter group of Hebrews called the Lamanites, who were a prominent group of people in a book of scripture called the Book of Mormon, that they believed was translated by the religion's founder, Joseph Smith.
 Informed by the church's doctrine at the time, the Mormon settlers believed that the indigenous inhabitants needed to be converted to Mormonism in order to receive spiritual salvation; Chief Wakara himself had been converted.

 Slave trade

 Wakara and his band had a profitable slave trade with Mexican traders before the arrival of the Mormons.
 They traded captives, mostly women and children from the weaker nomadic Paiute and Goshute tribes, with the Mexicans for goods.
 In order to increase economic wealth, Chief Wakara pressured the Mormon settlers to engage in his prospering slave trade, threatening to kill the slaves unless the settlers bought them.

 Although initially opposed to the idea, Brigham Young advised the Mormons to purchase the slaves and raise them as their own children.
 Young viewed this as a way to purchase the slaves' freedom, believing it to be the moral duty of the settlers to raise the children as Mormons.
 The relationships between the settlers and the purchased slaves ranged from familial relations to treating the slaves as house servants.